 Our boards are a a way to get involved wherein neighbors come together based on affinity groups and work on projects: conduct research, complete surveys, create events and even support the creation and passage of legislation.

-The Environmental Board is for folks interested in both the natural beautification of our ward and those interested working on sustainability and climate change mitigation.
-We will work on improving our natural environment through neighborhood cleanups and tree plantings, as well as larger policies and initiatives both in the ward and city wide.
+The Environmental Board is for folks interested in working on sustainability and climate change mitigation efforts.
+We work on policies and initiatives both in the ward and city wide.

 Safe Streets Board